embiem/book-rag/README.md

 #### Generate Evaluation Dataset

-Create a synthetic QA dataset from ingested books:
+Create a synthetic QA dataset from ingested books (requires to have ingested a book first via the POST /books endpoint):

 ```bash
 # Generate from a specific book (recommended)